pgrach/ElexonDataFetcher/README_OPTIMIZATIONS.md

 By streamlining the database structure and optimizing query patterns, we've created a more maintainable and performant system that focuses on the core data needs without unnecessary complexity.
 The optimization has resulted in significantly faster API responses, reduced database size, and improved overall system efficiency.

 The removal of materialized views in favor of direct queries not only improved performance but also eliminated the need for complex view refresh mechanisms, making the system more reliable and easier to maintain.

+## Future Recommendations

+For further optimization, consider:

+1. **Complete Removal of Deprecated Components**: Once assured that all systems are using the optimized services, fully remove the deprecated tables and services.

+2. **Automated Query Analysis**: Implement query performance monitoring to identify any remaining slow queries.

+3. **Partition Large Tables**: For large production deployments, consider partitioning the core tables by date to further improve query performance.

+4. **Memory Caching Layer**: For frequently accessed data, add a Redis or Memcached layer to cache common queries.

+5. **API Response Compression**: Implement response compression for large data transfers, especially for yearly statistics.